kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 To test this I used my Google Chrome, Safari and Firefox browser on my own laptop - checking for responsiveness and function.

 #### Problems Identified
-##### Safari - if player presses start too quickly after power - sounds play

-##### Safari- On Safari desktop, all the sounds play but are delayed.

-###### Safari - On Safari desktop if a colour is displayed multiple times in a row it only flashes and sounds once instead of multiple times (this is not an issue on mobile)

 ##### On Safari mobile the first sound of a displayed sequence will play but not subsequent sounds.
 I used stack overflow to search for a solution and through an answer here : https://stackoverflow.com/questions/31776548/why-cant-javascript-play-audio-files-on-iphone-safari provided by user "Ed Ballot" in August 2015